arthimj/React-Github_Profile_Viewer/README.md

 The application will hold on to two pieces of Redux state, the profile information and the current response from the API request.
 If a user isn't found, or if there's a network issue with the request the application will inform you of such.

 ## Installation
-This application can be installed via NPM by running `npm install`.
+This application can be installed via npm by running `npm install`.
 Once installed you're able to start launch the application in a local server by running `npm start`.

 ## Tests
 There are a number of unit tests available which can be initalized via `npm run test`.